 ‘We had lost our glory, honour, and reputation everywhere but India: there the country had a heaven-born general, who had never learned the art of war, nor was his name enrolled among the great officers who had for many years received their country’s pay; yet was he not afraid to attack a numerous army with a handful of men.’

-During his second administration he consolidated Company rule in Bengal, obtaining from Emperor Shah Alam II the right to gather land taxes and customs duties in 1765.
+During his second administration he consolidated Company rule in Bengal.
+A shrewd political operator, he obtained from Emperor Shah Alam II the right to gather land taxes and customs duties in 1765.
 This confirmed British military supremacy in the region, making the Company ruler of India’s richest province.

 To collect the taxes and police its territories, the Company created a huge civil and military administration.
 As part of this process Clive served as Commander-in-Chief Bengal, with the local rank of major-general.
 He did much to organise and train the Company’s army on European lines, turning it into a formidable force.